NoahHenrikKleinschmidt/buildamol/docs/tutorials.rst

    This tutorial covers the different syntax flavors that Biobuild supports.

+.. card:: Visualizing Molecules
+   :link: example_visualizing_molecules
+   :link-type: ref

+   This tutorial covers how to visualize molecules using Biobuild.

+.. card:: Optimizing Molecules
+   :link: example_optimization
+   :link-type: ref

+   This tutorial covers how to optimize molecular conformations in Biobuild.

 .. card:: Converting Formats
    :link: example_converting_formats
    :link-type: ref

    This tutorial covers how to convert between different file formats and how to use other libraries with Biobuild.

-.. card:: Visualizing Molecules
-   :link: example_visualizing_molecules
-   :link-type: ref

-   This tutorial covers how to visualize molecules using Biobuild.

 .. card:: Built-in Resources
    :link: example_built_in_resources